building-energy/uSim2018_Paper29/analysis/01_D-original_gbXML/README.md

  - schedules
  - electric room heaters

+The file was created by developing the model of the house in the IES software, exporting the IES model as a gbXML file and then modifying the file to add in extra elements such as the schedules and electric room heaters.

 Open the file to view the exact details of the house.